sina1010anis/DigiKala/README.md

 - - View and Edit Profile
 - - Connect to the payment gateway
 - Panel Admin
 - -  View Menu
-- - Address
+- -  View Address And Delete Address
+- -  View Banner Center And Delete Banner Center
+- -  View Banner Up And Delete Banner Up And Create Banner Up
+- -  View Brand And Delete Brand And Create Brand
+- -  View Card And Delete Card
+- -  View City And Delete City And Create City
+- -  View Comment Product And Delete Comment Product And Inactive Comment Product
+- -  View Reply Comment And Delete Reply Comment